Congratulations & Welcome to New England College!

 After your acceptance, the first step to enroll at New England College is to submit your enrollment deposit of $300 to the Office of Admission.
 Your deposit is required before you will receive housing information, health forms, class registration, summer orientation, tuition payments, and technology access (after May 1st).
 Please click here for online deposit.
 Or mail to: New England College, Office of Admission, 98 Bridge Street, Henniker, NH 03242

-New England College offers a variety of health services for our students.
-We have a full-time nurse who is trained to offer treatment in areas ranging from the common cold, to nutrition counseling.
-Nurse assessments, and treatment for a minor illness or injury, are available on a walk-in basis.
-The Health and Wellness Center can also manage preexisting or chronic illness through partnership with your home primary care provider.
+New England College offers a variety of health and counseling services for our students.
+We have a nurse practitioners who can offer treatment in areas ranging from the common cold, to nutrition counseling.
+Treatment for a minor illness or injury, are available on a walk-in basis if there is a provider availability.
+The Wellness Center can also manage preexisting or chronic illness through partnership with your home primary care provider.
 If you require regular laboratory work, testing can be done on-site and results can be forwarded to the attention of your home doctor for review.The following health information is required.
-These forms may be found at the top of this page:• A Physical Examination Form completed by your personal physician.• An Admission Health Report Form completed by the student.• A complete Immunization Record completed by your personal physician.For your safety, and the health of the college community, we must have this information on file before you arrive on campus.
-Failure to provide this information in a timely manner will restrict your ability to live in the residence halls, or make use of the Health and Wellness Center.
-Physical Exam Form

 Please don’t hesitate to contact the admission department with any questions at 603.428.2223 or firstname.lastname@example.org